Join the Study

 PD GENEration: Mapping the Future of Parkinson’s Disease is a national initiative that offers genetic testing for clinically relevant Parkinson's-related genes and genetic counseling at no cost for people with Parkinson’s disease (PD).
 Participation can be either in-person at one of our participating Centers of Excellence sites or from home through a telemedicine appointment and at-home cheek swab collection kit.

-At the start of this year, we reached a significant 50% recruitment milestone —providing genetic testing and counseling to 7,500 participants.
-Currently, 10,510 people with PD have enrolled (70% to our recruitment goal) in the study.
+In 2023, we reached a significant 74% recruitment milestone — providing genetic testing and counseling to 13,600 participants.
 The study has identified that 12.7% of participants have a genetic form of PD.

 We appreciate your support of this landmark clinical study.
 If you have questions, please contact the site you enrolled with or call our Helpline at 1-800-4PD-INFO.